vjspranav/cs3301_osn/home.md

 title: Home
 nav_order: 1
 description: >-
-    This is the course website of CS6.401 Software Engineering Course, an elective course offered by Software Engineering Research Center, IIIT Hyderabad, India.
+    This is the course website of CS3.301 Operating Systems and Networks, a core course offered to undergraduate students of IIIT Hyderabad, India.

 ---